HyperHarshad27/FaceRecognition/README.md

 ## Security Considerations

-- This is a basic implementation for demonstration purposes
+- This is a basic implementation for demonstration/educational purposes
-- For production use, consider:
+- For production use, you **must**:
+  - Change the Flask `secret_key` in `app.py`
+  - Change the default admin password and use a secure password
-  - Adding authentication and authorization
+  - Add authentication and authorization for all sensitive routes
-  - Implementing HTTPS
+  - Implement HTTPS
-  - Adding input validation and sanitization
+  - Add input validation and sanitization
-  - Securing the API endpoints
+  - Secure the API endpoints
-  - Adding rate limiting
+  - Add rate limiting
-  - Validating uploaded file types and content
+  - Validate uploaded file types and content

 ## Contributing